 It was a matter of bladders that led to us getting lost in London.
-Dounia and I hadn’t gotten a chance to go to the bathroom since we had been on the plane.
+Dounia and I hadn’t gone to the bathroom since the plane.
 It became too much to bear.
-While the other members of our group were trying to figure out where we were, how we got there, and how to get back, I decided I was fed up with their lack of direction and decided to take matters into my own hands and find a bathroom at the same time.
+While the other members of our group tried to figure out our location, how we got there, and how to get back, I decided I felt fed up with their lack of direction.
+I decided to take matters into my own hands.

 For some ungodly reason, I, being the traditional Floridian that I am, wore flip-flops to the airport, and was now stuck wandering around, lost in London, with no map and an ever-thinning pair of flip-flops.
 Every time my foot hit the pavement I could feel a small bit of the cheap foam from the $5 flip flops I had picked up from some Payless Shoe Store compress ever so slightly as they slapped the ground.
 I might as well have been barefoot.